A new model for for meeting today's challenges

 An Opportunity for Donors

 As our loans are repaid, the funds are reissued to new projects, and donors’ dollars are used time and again, multiplying the impact of each gift.
-If you are interested in using your fund’s investment capital for local social good, you can join us and other donors in making these loans.
+With a donation to our Community Investment Revolving Loan Fund, you can make a gift that invests capital for local social good.

 Would a low-interest loan help make your social impact project happen?
-Find out more about how to apply by contacting Courtney Reed.
+Find out more about how to apply by contacting Courtney Reed, our Investment & Reporting Accountant.

 Contribute to the Community Investment Revolving Fund